Figma-Linux/figma-linux-font-helper/README.md

 <!-- <span class="badge-buymeacoffee"><a href="https://www.buymeacoffee.com/U5hnMuASy" title="Donate to this project using Buy Me A Coffee"><img src="https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg" alt="Buy Me A Coffee donate button" /></a></span>
 <span class="badge-paypal"><a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4DNBUKPV6FBCY&source=url" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-yellow.svg" alt="PayPal donate button" /></a></span> -->

+## Attention!
+Figma has now made a change to their web application so that the request for local fonts will not be made if your browser agent defined like the Linux version.

 ## Install

 Run this in your terminal